 Most hams, including many canned hams, require refrigeration before baking.
 Unless it is pasteurized and states that refrigeration is not required, keep your ham in the refrigerator.

-To be safe, a fresh ham should be baked to 170 degrees and a cured uncooked ham baked to 160 degrees—many bacteria can survive to temperatures of 140 degrees.
+Unless your ham is marked as “fully cooked”, be sure to properly bake your ham.
+Use a kitchen thermometer to measure the baked temperature in the thickest part of the ham and in two other parts to ensure you didn’t stick the thermometer into a pocket of hotter fat or against the bone.
+A fresh ham should be baked to 170 degrees and a cured uncooked ham baked to 160 degrees.
 If you are warming a fully cooked ham, heat it to 140 degrees.

-Glazes are a very nice touch for you ham.
-You can make a glaze or simply glaze your hamwith a jelly.
+Glazes are a very nice touch for your holiday ham.
+You can make a glaze or simply glaze your ham with jelly.
 Red currant jelly is the traditional favorite followed by pineapple jelly.
-Pomegranate jelly which is bright and clear and sweet is our favorite.
+Pomegranate jelly, which is bright, clear, and sweet is our personal favorite.
 All three are available at The Prepared Pantry.

 FREE!
 Enjoy delightful holiday cookies all year!